Knowledge Hub

 What must you have in place to participate in public procurement?

-• Compliance with relevant legislation: Get to know and comply with relevant legislation such as the General Data Protection Regulation (GDPR), Health and Safety at Work Act, and the Equality Act.
+• Compliance with relevant legislation: Get to know and comply with applicable legislation such as the General Data Protection Regulation (GDPR), Health and Safety at Work Act, and the Equality Act.
 Serious non-compliance can disqualify you from the bidding process.

-• Insurance: Ensure you have the necessary coverage, such as public liability insurance, professional indemnity insurance, and employer’s liability insurance.
+• Insurance: Ensure you have the necessary coverage, such as public liability insurance, professional indemnity insurance, and employers’ liability insurance.

 What commercial contracts do you need in place?